District

 Embassy Gardens

 This group includes "yummy mummies," fitness enthusiasts, dog walkers, and influencers.
 They value high-quality offerings in a stylish, welcoming atmosphere.
-Many use the space for working remotely, favoring locations with ample seating and reliable Wi-Fi.
+Many use the space for working remotely, favouring locations with ample seating and reliable

 Battersea Park